malcolmlett/malcolmlett.github.io/A-Coherent-Theory-of-Consciousness.md

 # Part II - Problem Analysis

+# II.1 Complexity and Loops

+_todo_

+# II.2 Multi-step Path Planning and the Need for Meta-management

+_todo_

+# II.3 Meta-management and Feedback Loop Options

+_todo_

 # II.4 Interlude: Environment, Body, and Cognitive Processes

 Before continuing, it'll be useful to do a deep dive into the interactions between the three key systems of: external environment, body, and the cognitive processes.
 This is key because it explains the importance of independent modelling of env, body and CP, and thus why "I" becomes so prominent in the computation that produces subjective experience.